SENSEI M. BRIAN STOIA

 Personal Bio

 I am originally from eastern Mass, born and raised in Boston.
 I graduated from Boston Latin School in 1975 and headed west for UMass.
 I graduated from UMass in 1979 with a B.A. in Education/Human Services.
 During my last couple of years at the University, I interned as a juvenile probation officer, as a drop-in counselor at the Amherst Youth Center, and as an educational programmer at Westfield Detention Center.
 I spent the year after graduation in national service working as a VISTA Volunteer in Decatur, Illinois.
 In 1981, soon after I returned to the Valley, I studied furniture making and design at Leeds Design Workshops, in Easthampton, MA, under English-born master furniture maker David Powell.
 I operated a fine furniture and cabinet business for about 6 years, at Leverett Craftsmen and Artists and have continued designing and building as time allows.
-From 1989 until 2003, I worked as a legal advocate/paralegal for Western Mass Legal Services in Springfield, where I represented low-income disabled adults and kids before the Social Security Administration.
+From 1989 until 2003, I worked as a paralegal/non-attorney representative for Western Mass Legal Services in Springfield, where I represented low-income disabled adults and kids before the Social Security Administration.
 After a hiatus from the human services/legal world, I re-entered the field working as a Court Investigator for the Hampden County Juvenile Court - 2009 through 2013.
 At present (since February 2013), I work as an Investigator for the Committee for Public Counsel Services (the Public Defender's Office), in Springfield, MA.
-4. Whain-Chin-
+Over the last several of years, I have been studying Jin Shin Do Acupressure and hope to be certified as a practitioner in the near future.4.
+Whain-Chin-

 Sensei's 7th Dan test on August 3, 2013.
 At left, performing Seisan and Sanseiryu.
 At right, receiving Nanadan certificate from Grand Master George E. Mattson.